 Immunisation Schedule Queensland

-Vaccines on the Immunisation Schedule Queensland (PDF 163 kB) are funded for all eligible adults and children in Queensland.
+All immunisations listed on the Immunisation Schedule Queensland are funded for all eligible infants, children, adolescents, and adults in Queensland.

 Other important immunisation programs